Wife losing hair

 Given these distinctions, it's probably best to think hard about what possible causes could be at play in your wife's situation.
 For instance, has she been particularly stressed recently?
 Also, has she made any recent changes to her medication-taking routines?
 What about hormones?
 Has she recently been pregnant, or begun/discontinued taking hormones (via contraception or hormone therapy of some sort)?
 What about her diet?
 Would you say she takes in an adequate amount of various and nutritious foods on most days?

-If you and your wife can't seem to pinpoint a certain predictable cause, and there's reason to believe there might be an underlying medical problem, she might consider seeing a health care provider.
-If she's a Columbia student, she can call x4-2284 or log-in through Open Communicator to schedule an appointment at Primary Care Medical Services.
+If you and your wife can't seem to pinpoint a certain predictable cause, and there's reason to believe there might be an underlying medical problem, she might consider seeing a primary care provider.

 If underlying medical causes are ruled out, medical professionals might point your wife toward mental health services or nutrition education.
-If it's determined that her hair loss stems from intense stress over time or an identifiable traumatic event, she might consider making an appointment (for Columbia students) at Counseling and Psychological Services (CPS) by calling x4-2878 or seeing a mental health professional in your community.
+If it's determined that her hair loss stems from intense stress over time or an identifiable traumatic event, she might consider making an appointment to see a mental health professional in your community.

 It's interesting that our hair can serve as a window to our physical and mental well-being.
 In some way, your wife's hair might be telling her something's not quite right.
 Throughout all of this, keep in mind the strong feelings both women and men have about their hair.
 Changes to hair can bring up all sorts of emotions.
 Add to that some uncertainties about physical health, and a person can get pretty stirred up.
 While your wife goes through this hard time, she'll likely benefit from your support and genuine concern.